Human trafficking in Djibouti

+Prosecution (2009)

 The government made significant efforts to bring migrant smugglers to justice during the reporting period, but failed to take law enforcement action against forced labor or sex trafficking offenders.
 Law 210, "Regarding the Fight Against Human Trafficking", enacted in December 2007, prohibits both labor and sex trafficking.
 The law also provides for the protection of victims regardless of ethnicity, gender, or nationality, and prescribes penalties of up to 30 years' imprisonment for convicted trafficking offenders.
 These penalties are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.
 During the reporting period, the Djiboutian military regularly buried the remains of shipwrecked migrants who drowned after failed smuggling attempts.
 The smugglers of these migrants, when captured by Djiboutian authorities, were transferred to the judicial system for prosecution.
-The Ministry of Justice reported its use of Law 210 in the past year to prosecute, convict, and sentenced well over 100 illegal migrant smugglers and their accomplices, including Djiboutian citizens.
+The Ministry of Justice reported its use of Law 210 in the one year period since the law came into motion to prosecute, convict, and sentenced well over 100 illegal migrant smugglers and their accomplices, including Djiboutian citizens.
 It is unclear whether any of these cases involved human trafficking.
 The Ministry of Justice reported no investigations or prosecutions of offenses involving forced labor or commercial sexual exploitation.
 The Brigade des Moeurs (Vice Police) conducted regular nighttime sweeps of the capital's bars and streets and preventatively detained Ethiopian, Somali, and Djiboutian children suspected to be engaged in prostitution.
 In 2009, police apprehended, but did not charge, 408 girls between the ages of 10 and 18 years in such sweeps; the brigade did not indicate whether it detained the exploiters of these girls.
 In November 2009, the government requested human trafficking be added to the agenda for regular Djibouti-Ethiopia bilateral talks and proposed a draft memorandum of understanding on the subject.
 The 15-article agreement commits specific government entities to liaise on trafficking issues, proposes regular meetings, and provides a framework for partnership with Ethiopia on judicial cooperation.